wladimirgramacho/graphs/README.md

 # graphs :balloon:
-This code was created by Wladimir Ganzelevitch Mesquita Gramacho.
-This is the implementation of the first project of the course Graph: Theory and Applications @ UnB during the 1st semester of 2018.
+This code was created by Wladimir Gramacho and Leonardo de Almeida.
+This is the implementation of the 1st project of the course Graph: Theory and Applications @ UnB during the 1st semester of 2018.

 ----
 The file karate.gml contains the network of friendships between the 34